 At Terminal 3 the bus stop is in the parking lot, past the 'Air Margaritaville' bar (in a hut) to the right when coming out of the doors.
 In both locations there's an attendant at an 'ADO' podium in front of the stall to buy the tickets from.
 The buses from the airport to Playa del Carmen do not stop along the highway between the airport and Playa.
 So the next best thing is to take the bus down to Playa and transfer to a Mayab bus going back up towards Cancun and get off where you need to get off or a bus up from the airport to Cancun and a Mayab bus going back down towards Playa or point further south of Playa.

 Because the layout of downtown Playa is a rectangular grid, getting around is very easy.
 The main east-west street, Avenida Juárez, connects Highway 307 with the town square, El Zócalo, near the beach.
 As it does so, it crosses several numbered north-south avenues that run parallel to the beach, all of which, interestingly enough, are multiples of five.
-Quinta Avenida (Fifth Avenue), the closest to the beach, is closed to traffic from the Zócalo to Calle 6 (and some blocks beyond, in the evening).
+Quinta Avenida (Fifth Avenue), the closest to the beach, If is closed to traffic allways and all the way to CTM.

 Almost the entire town is north and west of the town square, El Zócalo.
 The east-west streets parallel to Avenida Juárez are numbered Calle, with even numbers to the north of Juárez and odd numbers to the south.
 The other main east-west street Avenida Constituyentes is located where you would expect to find Calle 18.

 To the south of the downtown is "Playacar" a golf-course development of private residences and a dozen resort hotels There is something for everyone in Playa del Carmen whether adventurous or relaxing.
 There is natural and adventure parks like Xcaret, Xplor and Xel ha.
-You can either get to them by public transportation, which leaves you on the side of the highway only a few steps away from each park's private transportation or hired them as a tour online or on any tour provider which comes with private transportation.
-Playa as the locals call it also has a great variety of beach clubs from relaxing and live music like Zenzi to more of day high-end party scene like Coralina.
+You can either get to them by public transportation, which leaves you on the side of the highway only a few steps away from each park's private transportation you can hire a tour online or on any tour provider it comes with private transportation.
+Playa as the locals call it also has a great variety of beach clubs, from relaxing live music at Zenzi, to more of day high-end party scene like Coralina.
 You can walk down the beach and find the beach club that best fits your vibe.

 As mentioned before you also have the Mayan ruins Tulum, Coba, Muyil, Chichen itza and others.
-Sailing, fishing and yachting adventures in this area is also a big thing with so many different species of fish to catch and with its growing fishing tournament each year, more and more boats keep adding up to this area.
-From Luxury Yachts for private charter to small fishing boats to choose from.
+Sailing, fishing and yachting adventures in this area is also a big thing with so many different species of fish to catch and with its growing fishing tournament each year, more and more boats keep adding up in this area.
+You can choose from Luxury Yachts for private charter to small fishing boats.

-Playa del Carmen, as you may know, does not have rivers but rather underground cave systems which are rivers of crystal clear water where people swim, snorkel and even scuba in.
-Next, to the Mayan ruins, Cenotes are one of the most unique attractions in this area.
+Playa del Carmen, as you may know, does not have rivers but rather underground cave systems which are rivers of crystal clear water where people swim, snorkel and even scuba.
+Next to the Mayan ruins, Cenotes, are one of the most unique attractions in this area.